-Collaborative Partner Duties/Responsibilities and/or Contributions Think Together ASES and 21st Century Program Implementation ELO-P Partnership and Comprehensive Program Implementation LA Robotics and VEX Robotics STEM Robotics clubs and opportunities for robotics competitions across Los Angeles Local School Athletics Athletic program partnerships with local Los Angeles schools to learn sports and engage in games Meriel Stern: Art+Education+Design Visual Arts program partnership After School Music Academy Music and Performance partnership to engage students in music through varied instruments.
+Collaborative Partner Duties/Responsibilities and/or Contributions Think Together ASES and 21st Century Program Implementation ELO-P Partnership and Comprehensive Program Implementation LA Robotics and VEX Robotics STEM Robotics clubs and opportunities for robotics competitions across Los Angeles Local School Athletics Athletic program partnerships with local Los Angeles schools to learn sports and engage in games Artsy Kids Visual Arts program partnership to provide art lessons and workshops using various mediums After School Music Academy Music and Performance partnership to engage students in music through varied instruments.
 HAWKs Los Angeles Nature and Environment partnership to engage students in learning about, exploring and interacting with nature and the environment.
 Teach to Reach Through a hands-on, project/problem based learning experience, Teach to Reach provides S.T.E.A.M. based Camps, Classes and Enrichments in order to expose children to an inquisitive environment where they are able to explore, develop, and challenge themselves.
 Music and Mindfulness Music and Mindfulness workshop for the youth.